RolandoKirina/TPE-API-WEB2-TUDAI/README.md

   If the request succeeds, the "status code" will be 200 OK.

-# Sort descending by id :
+#  Just sort descending by id :

   Method http GET + http://localhost/yourlocalfolder/chocolate-rest/api/reviews?order=desc